Entire contents copyrighted 2005 by Jack Sanders. Reproduction without permission is forbidden.

 Old Trolley Road, long a short, dead-end road off the east side of Ridgebury Road between George Washington Highway and Shadow Lake Road, was much expanded in the 1990s in the Stone Ridge subdivision.

 The road originally served several lots that were the only part of Otto H. Lippolt's 1959 "Ridgebury Acres" subdivision of 72 lots that were ever developed.
-The road was extended in the Stone Ridge subdivision, and many more houses built along it.

 The name preserves a little-known and unsuccessful episode in Ridgefield's history.
 In 1894, an "electric street railway" was started up in Danbury, and formally began operations Jan.
 1, 1895.
 Various routes were established, including ones to Bethel, to Lake Kenosha in Mill Plain, and to the Fair Grounds (now the mall) and on to Ridgebury.
 (I have seen an account of the first trolley trip to Ridgebury, but for the life of me, I cannot find it.)